Winter Soldier Investigation: Media coverage

 A documentary film of the event, titled Winter Soldier, was first released in February 1972 at the Cinema 2 theater in the Whitney Museum in Manhattan, New York.
 In May 1972 it was reviewed at the Berlin and Cannes Film Festivals.
 Due to the disturbing nature of the subject matter about an ongoing war, it got little distribution and support at that time and had been archived by its creators, collectively called the Winterfilm Collective.

 In September 2005, it was re-released across the U.S. in small art house theatres.
 Most of the media reviews have regarded the film positively, with some calling it a "powerful" and "emotional" record of the era.
+The same year, a website was established to spread information about this documentary and to spread information about further showings of the film (in the United States).

 Despite significant fund raising efforts by supporters of the VVAW, the cost of the Winter Soldier Investigation event financially bankrupted the organization.
 Organizers of the event hoped to recoup some of their expenditures through the above-mentioned book, film and recording deals.
 Orders were taken at the event for copies of the film footage, which was to be made available for $300.

-In 2005, a website wintersoldierfilm.com was established to spread information about this documentary and to spread information about further showings of the film (in the United States).